 The co-signer is responsible for the balance on the account if you default or if you make late payments regularly, so you will need to discuss the implications thoroughly with your co-signer.
 If you are on the same page, paying on a co-signed loan can be an excellent way to build credit.

 You can utilize services that allow your credit to benefit from bills that you already pay by reporting them to the credit bureaus.
-Services like Experian Boost take bill payments that usually don’t go on your credit, like cell phone payments and utility bills, and add them to your payment history to boost your credit score and help you build credit.
+Services like Experian Boost take bill payments that usually don’t go on your credit, like cell phone payments, when financing a phone and utility bills, and add them to your payment history to boost your score and help you build credit.
+So if you are asking yourself, “Will a phone bill build credit?”
+These services can help you do so.

 The best approach to help you build credit is consistency and making wise financial decisions.
-Keep pursuing ways to improve your credit scores and avoid actions that might be a detriment to it.
+At CreditNinja, we urge you to keep pursuing ways to improve your credit scores and avoid actions that might be detrimental to them.
 If you do that, you will end up with credit reports that will impress any creditor.

 References: